syncfusion-content/wpf-docs/wpf/SfSchedule/views.md

 ---

 ## Views (DayView, WeekView and WorkWeekView)
-Scheduler provides the following different types of views in calendar those shared common properties to customize the calendar apperance.
+Scheduler provides the following different types of views in calendar those shared common properties to customize the calendar appearance.

 * Day
 * Week